FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 Always double-check and rigorously test your code, even when it seems to work perfectly.
 This practice is not about doubting your skills but ensuring quality and reliability.
-The best developers know that the devil is often in the details, and thorough validation is key.
+The best developers know that the devil is often in the details, and that thorough validation is key.

 # 9. Think in type systems, even when you're not programming in a typed language.